Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 }
 ```

-We connect to chat once we receive our token.
-Run the function below the `token = data` line.
+This function needs to run once we receive our token.
+Call the function below the `token = data` line.
 The `waitForAuth` callback function should look like the code below.

 ```ts
 /* index.ts */